-Ability
+• Ability

-The business plan, which Harvest Road was required to produce as part of its application, provided financial information on assets and liabilities and cash flows based upon future production.
-Based on the information provided, I have no reason to believe that Harvest Road would not have the capacity to provide the finance needed for the establishment and operation of the project.
+The business plan, which Harvest Road was required to produce as part of its application, provided information on insurance and risk management, operations, marketing and financial backing.
+Based on the information provided, I have no reason to believe that Harvest Road would not have the capacity to raise the finance needed for the establishment and operation of the project.